iCliniq Logo

 What Is Meralgia Paresthetica?

 Meralgia means pain in the thigh area, and paresthesia means numbness or a pricking sensation.
-So, meralgia paresthetica is pain associated with a tingling or burning sensation in the anterolateral region of the thigh.
+So, meralgia paresthetica is pain associated with a tingling or burning sensation in the thigh.
 It happens when the lateral femoral nerve (the nerve that supplies the skin of the thigh in the anterior and lateral region up to the knee level) undergoes compression.

 What Causes Meralgia Paresthetica?

+Meralgia paresthetica causes nerve compression leading to a burning sensation, numbness, and pain in the thigh.
 In meralgia paresthetica, a nerve called the lateral femoral cutaneous passing through the inguinal ligament area or the anterior superior iliac spine region gets entangled or entrapped, leading to compression.
-This nerve causes sensations in the upper leg or thigh area, so pain and associated symptoms occur due to compression.
-However, this condition only affects the sensations and does not affect the motor activity or leg movements.
+This nerve causes sensations in the upper leg or thigh area, so pain and associated symptoms like numbness in the upper thigh occur due to compression.
+However, this condition only affects the sensations and does not affect motor activity or leg movements.

 How Does Meralgia Paresthetica Occur in Pregnant Women?

 In pregnant women, the growing fetus leads to weight gain in the uterine region.
-Sometimes the weight of the growing fetus put pressure on the groin area, thereby compressing the nerve leading to this condition.
+Sometimes, the weight of the growing fetus puts pressure on the groin area, thereby compressing the nerve, leading to this condition.
 Other reasons may be wearing belts or tight clothing, obesity, standing, running, or walking for longer duration.

 What Are the Symptoms of Meralgia Paresthetica?

-The symptoms of meralgia paresthetica usually occur on one side and affect the outer skin of the thigh and not the muscles.
+The symptoms of meralgia paresthetica usually occur on one side and affect the outer skin in the front of the thigh above the knee and not the muscles.
 A few of those symptoms are:

-• A pricking or burning sensation, numbness, and pain in the anterior and lateral aspects of the thigh region.
+• A pricking or burning sensation, numbness, and pain in the thigh above the knee may be observed.

 • The thigh skin becomes overly sensitive to hot or cold objects and even to soft touches.